taunus/taunus/README.md

 };
 ```

 Views are used in both the server-side and the client-side.
 Of course, it is possible to re-use your views in the client-side.
 The Taunus CLI makes this easy for you.
+Both server-side and client-side controllers are expected to follow the `{root}/{controller}/{action}` pattern, as well.

 # Client Side